AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amid.doc.md

 ## Implementation

-We want to label each element to record its index and figure out a way to pull the element out by the index on its label.
+We want to label each element to record its index and instruct compilers to pull the element from a set by the index on its label.

 First, we need to create a label class: